BitcoinDesign/Guide/guide/contribute/review.md

 ## Prerequisites

 The review process requires only a GitHub account and no additional software.
+It's good practice to read our guidelines that will help you better evaluate proposed changes.

 1. Create a [GitHub account](https://github.com/)
 2. Read the [content guidelines](content-guidelines.md)